Project Excalibur: Excalibur ends

-By 1986 it was reported that the SDIO saw Excalibur primarily as an anti-satellite weapon, and perhaps useful as a discrimination tool to tell warheads from decoys.
+In 1986, it was reported that the SDIO saw Excalibur primarily as an anti-satellite weapon, and perhaps useful as a discrimination tool to tell warheads from decoys.
 This, along with the results from the most recent tests, made it clear it was no longer considered to be useful as a BMD weapon on its own.
 By the late 1980s, the entire concept was being derided in the press and by other members of the lab; The New York Times quoted George Maenchen as stating "All these claims are totally false.
 They lie in the realm of pure fantasy."
 The stories prompted a 60 Minutes interview with Teller, but when they began to question him on Woodruff, Teller attempted to rip off the microphone.

 Funding for Excalibur peaked in 1987 at $349 million and then began to rapidly reverse.
 The March 1988 budget ended development as a weapon system, and the original R group was shut down.
 In the 1990 budget, Congress eliminated it as a separate item.
 X-ray laser research continued at LLNL, but as a purely scientific project, not as a weapons program.
 Another test, Greenwater, had already been planned but was ultimately canceled.
 In total, ten underground tests were used in the development program.